 If you visit any store you can see that the sales environment is highly competitive and your brand is surrounded by noise from other competitors.
 You need to make sure your brand is portraying the right message, which is where point of sale displays come into the mix.
 Consumer purchases can be triggered by effective and engaging in-store print designs.
 This might be at the till where a buyer throws an extra chocolate bar onto the counter or in the queue where they spot the latest blockbuster movie on DVD.
 It’s the Free Standing Display Units (FSDU’s) and Shelf Talkers that facilitate this and encourage consumers to buy, increasing your sales and profits.

 Some electrical stores are integrating TV’s, tablets and phones with their wall displays to give an interactive feel.
 Consumers like to learn about the products before they buy and large informative displays means that you can display more credentials about your product, helping them make an informed decision.
 Light boxes are another popular choice for stores as they display backlit graphics on a range of materials such as paper, fabric and PVC.
-These substrates along with specialised printing techniques allow your brand imagery to look at its best, whilst a more practical solution means that store employees can change these easily each season.

 There are so many options available to you when thinking about your point of sale displays and ultimately, by making your brand stand out in-store can trigger your customer to make that final decision at the crucial moment of purchase.